JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 of the nonlinear transformation.
 Thus instead of doing $[[y=ML(x)]], we put the machine learning model on the derivative, $[[y'(x) = ML(x)]], and now solve the ODE.
 Why would you ever do this?
-Well, one motivation is that defining the model in this way and then solve the ODE using the simplest and most error prone method, the Euler method, what you get is equivalent to a [residual neural network](https://arxiv.org/abs/1512.03385).
+Well, one motivation is that defining the model in this way and then solving the ODE using the simplest and most error prone method, the Euler method, what you get is equivalent to a [residual neural network](https://arxiv.org/abs/1512.03385).
 The way the Euler method works is based on the fact that $[[y'(x) = \frac{dy}{dx}]], thus